rebeccatast/SQLAlchemy-Climate-Analysis/README.md

   - /api/v1.0/tobs
     - Creates a query of the dates and temperature observations of the most active station for the last year of data, and returns a JSON list of the TOBS for one year.
   - /api/v1.0/<start> and /api/v1.0/<start>/<end>
-    - Returns a JSON list of the minimum temperature, average temperature, and the max temperature for a give start and end range, including given only a start date and given a start and end date.
+    - Returns a JSON list of the minimum temperature, average temperature, and the max temperature given only a start date and given a start and end date.